basho/rfc/open/query-buffers.md

     * once the query buffer is created, those queued queries are processed from step 1.

-3. The query buffer manager applies the ordering such that the direct SELECT on the query buffer table will fetch the records in the correct order.
+3. The query buffer manager creates a key for each record such that the direct SELECT on the query buffer table will fetch the records in the correct order, as specified by the ORDER BY clause.

 4. The dispatcher rewrites the query to be executed against the query buffer table instead, and fetches LIMIT records at a given OFFSET.

-5. If there was an ONLY keyword in the LIMIT clause, the query buffer is dropped; otherwise, its access time is updated.
+5. The query buffer has its access time updated.

 ### Grouping and ordering